- Home

 How Your Information Is Used

 The information submitted to the Rhode Island Special Needs Emergency Registry is shared with local and state first responders and emergency management officials.
 These officials utilize the information to plan for, mitigate, respond to and recover from emergencies.
-Additionally, HEALTH and RIEMA have worked with E-911 to notify first responders when they are responding to a household that may have someone enrolled in the Registry.
+HEALTH and RIEMA have worked with E-911 to notify first responders when they are responding to a household that may have someone enrolled in the Registry.
 This notification allows first responders additional time to consider how to best respond to that incident.
-Please note that strict confidentiality is maintained at all times and only those that have a reason to access the information are authorized to do so.
+Strict confidentiality is maintained at all times and only those that have a reason to access the information are authorized to do so.

 Enrollment Forms